harshsingh32/harshsingh32/README.md

 ### Projects🚀🚀
 Here are some of my notable projects:

-1. [React-JS-Movie-Search](https://github.com/harshsingh32/React-JS-Movie-Search) is an application that allows users to search for their **favorite movies by name** and provides a detailed description of each movie.
+1. [React-JS-Movie-Search](https://github.com/harshsingh32/React-JS-Movie-Search) is an application that allows users to search for their **favorite movies by name**.

 2. [Blogging-Platform](https://github.com/harshsingh32/Blogging-Platform-) is a **full-stack web application** built using the **MERN stack** that allows to create, read, update, and delete blog posts.
-The app features a modern UI with user authentication, form validation, and real-time updates using websockets.

 3. [Recipe-Search-App](https://github.com/harshsingh32/Recipe-Search-App) is a **full stack web application** built using **React JS and the Edamam API**, where users can search for recipes by ingredient, meal type, or cuisine.
-The app features a responsive design and provides detailed information about each recipe.

 4. [Sorting-Visualization-Tool](https://github.com/harshsingh32/Sorting-Visualization-Tool) is a web-based **sorting visualization tool** built using React JS, which allows to visualize how different sorting algorithms work.
-The app features a responsive design and provides a visual guide to how each algorithm sorts.

-5. [FitTrack](https://github.com/harshsingh32/FitTrack) is a **full stack web application** that allows users to track their fitness progress, set fitness goals, and connect with other fitness enthusiasts.
-The app is built using the Flask web framework and uses PostgreSQL as its database.
+5. [FitTrack](https://github.com/harshsingh32/FitTrack) is a **full stack web application** that allows users to track their fitness progress, set fitness goals, and connect with other fitness enthusiast.

-I'm proud of the web applications I've built, and I'm always eager to share them with others.

 ### Interests✨✨
-• **Exploring new technologies**: I'm always curious about emerging technologies and their impact on web development.
+• **Exploring new technologies**: I'm always curious about emerging technologies.

-• **Attending tech conferences**: I love attending conferences and meetups to connect with other developers and stay up-to-date with industry trends.
+• **Attending tech conferences**: I love attending conferences and meetups.

-• **Reading tech blogs and articles**: I enjoy reading tech blogs and articles to learn new concepts, techniques, and best practices.
+• **Reading tech blogs and articles**: I enjoy reading tech blogs and articles to learn new concepts.

 ### Socials ☘️